Last update: May 3, 2023

 Take a look at the following chart, which shows detached home prices for the entire Peterborough district:

-Since reaching an all-time high in February, prices have eased considerably, giving buyers more options.
+Since reaching an all-time high last February, prices had eased considerably, giving buyers more options.
 Prices have been rising since hitting a low for the season in December, then jumped sharply in April.

 The following chart shows sale prices for all residential property types:

 Sales volume rose considerably in April, as is typical this time of year.

 Another common benchmark is called SPLP or Selling Price to List Price.
 It measures the sale price of a property in relation to its listed price.

 As you can see in the following chart, properties have gone from selling at about 16% above list price at this time last year to about 2% below list price in April.